Tag: minor penalty

 Short Answer

-Delay of game is a minor penalty assessed when a player intentionally stops play or sends the puck out of play from the defensive zone.
+Delay of game is a penalty for actions that intentionally or unnecessarily stop or slow the game, such as shooting the puck out of play from the defensive zone.

 Full Explanation